kyongkyong289/DessertAdventureCli/README.md

 ```
 pip3 install windows-curses
 ```
-> 4. Clone the repository.
+> 4. Clone the repository, or download zip in https://github.com/kyongkyong289/DessertAdventureCli.
 ```
 git clone https://github.com/kyongkyong289/DessertAdventureCli
 ```
-> or download zip in https://github.com/kyongkyong289/DessertAdventureCli.
 > 5. If you are using Windows, open downloaded file and double click dessertadventurecli.py to play the game!
 > 6. If you are using Linux or Mac, go to the repository.
 > 7. Play the game!